 - References (using standard guidelines, MLA, ACS, etc.)

-Note: it is highly recommended that you talk to Dr. Boylan about your ideas before writing the outline.
+Note: it is highly recommended that you talk to Dr. Wilson about your ideas before writing the outline.
 She can help you understand if your idea is feasible, what time considerations there are, potential roadblocks, etc.